 The Business Energy Tax Credit was revamped in 2001 to allow public entities to participate.
 The State of Oregon Department of Energy offers a tax credit of 35% of project costs, taken over a five-year period, for qualifying capital improvements that reduce energy use.
-Requirements for projects are similar to that of the SELP program.
+Requirements for projects are similar to that of the Oregon Department of Energy's Small Scale Energy Loan Program (SELP) program.
 Public entities do not pay taxes and so are not eligible for a direct tax credit, but may sell their credit to private businesses at a discounted rate, usually about 28%.
 Lighting retrofits, Variable Frequency Drives (VFD), efficient motors, and controls are typical projects that qualify for funding.